limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 }
 ```

-You can see that the assembly will not run because either it detects an attached debugger or a generated random number is always less than 312.
+You can see that the assembly will not run because either it detects an attached debugger or a generated random number that's always less than 312.
+We need to remove these offending logic.

 ```c#
 if (Debugger.IsAttached)